doubt72/heimdall/README.md

-Heimdall is a extensible/configurable visualization engine that combines a Ruby DSL with Javascript visual widgets ("visuals") created for visualizing things like Chef Server data.  _This documentation is something of a stub/work-in-progress with random thoughts in it._
+Heimdall is a extensible/configurable visualization engine that combines a Ruby DSL with Javascript visual widgets ("visuals") created for visualizing things like Chef Server data.  _This documentation is a work-in-progress._

 ## Running Heimdall